 Those who embarked upon monitoring technology projects in manufacturing got some of what they bargained for, but in many cases they found the data unfulfilling and underwhelming.
 Knowing when your machines are running or not is better than not knowing, and knowing your utilization rates is better than ignorance too.
 But once you have that information, the actionability factor wanes quickly.
 Why is that machining center only 65% utilized?
 Is that good or bad?
 How do I turn that information into guidance for my workers that will yield improved results?
 Metrics without meaning became the fundamental letdown of these first generation products.

 What we see happening in the factory data landscape now is a desire to put context around the data.
 Rather than hitting a wall once the metrics are known, the data should serve as a daily source of fuel for insight, course correction, and management.
 Context does not mean asking you or your team to input gobs of data, as that pulls people away from machines and quickly hits diminishing returns.
 Context is about framing the metrics in a way that allows you to judge not only magnitude, but also direction.
 Context is about putting the data into a language and framework that is native and natural to the way you already work.
 Context is about giving you building blocks that spark the correct conversations about productivity, business performance, and production standards.

 We’ve taken a pretty unique approach to creating meaningful context in our software solution, and the response to date has been excellent:

-- Job specific benchmarks that understand how you typically perform for each part # you make
+- Job specific capability that understand how you typically perform for each part # you make

-- A simple scoring system that helps you understand both now and in the past, how you are doing vs. benchmarks
+- A simple scoring system that helps you understand both now and in the past, how you are doing vs. capability

 - Reports that are automatically generated for you to help kickstart your existing workflows: